DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 }
 ```

 The date, believe it or not, is a key factor to this machine learning project.
 All of the games need to be in order from oldest to newest so that the team stats can aggregate as the season progresses.
-Eventually, I want to be able to predict games day by day - which means I'll need all of the updated stats that reflect every game played by that team in that season.
+Eventually, I want to be able to predict games on a day to day basis - which means I'll need all of the updated stats that reflect every game played by that team in that season.
 <p></p>

 Pulling in the name of each team and goals per game: